 A budget is the most important weapon you can have in your war on debt.
 A well-crafted budget balances your income and spending and makes sure you have money set aside for paying off those debts.
 If the thought of creating and using a budget evokes thoughts of endless spreadsheets, don’t worry.
 There are several budgeting methods available and you should take time to review which one works best for your situation.

 To make a budget method successful, you should:

 - Use technology to your advantage: Today’s digital world means you have your choice of budgeting tools right at your fingertips.
-Apps such as Mint and PocketGuard are two of many options to track your spending while you’re on the go.
+Many apps are available to help you track your spending while you’re on the go.